 - Conditions of any falls - did you stumble over something on the floor or did you fall for no obvious reason?
 When and where did it happen?
 How often have you fallen?

-If you are artistically inclined, drawing an impression of your dizziness may help with explaining your symptoms to a professional.
+If you are artistically inclined, drawing an impression of your dizziness may help explain your symptoms to a professional.

 Include all prescription and over-the-counter medications and supplements.
-Paired with your symptom diary, a detailed medication log can help figure out possible side effects of medications, whether medications are effective or need adjusting.
+Paired with your symptoms diary, a detailed medication log can help figure out possible side effects of medications as well as whether medications are effective or need adjusting.
 When tracking medications, record:

-- Day(s) and time(s) you took the medication – records the name and the dose you took.
+- Day(s) and time(s) you took the medication – record the name and the dose you took.